kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-new-nodes.md

    node2         Ready    worker          31h   v1.17.9
    ```

-## Add New Control Plane Nodes for High Availability
+## Add New Master Nodes for High Availability

-The steps of adding control plane nodes are generally the same as adding worker nodes while you need to configure a load balancer for your cluster.
+The steps of adding master nodes are generally the same as adding worker nodes while you need to configure a load balancer for your cluster.
 You can use any cloud load balancers or hardware load balancers (for example, F5).
 In addition, Keepalived and [HAproxy](https://www.haproxy.com/), or Nginx is also an alternative for creating highly available clusters.

 1. Create a configuration file using KubeKey.